 - Affiliated Faculty, Center for Biodiversity Outcomes, Global Institute of Sustainability and Innovation

-Matthew Scotch is an associate professor of biomedical informatics in the College of Health Solutions and assistant director of the Biodesign Center for Environmental Health Engineering at Arizona State University.
+Matthew Scotch is a professor of biomedical informatics in the College of Health Solutions and assistant director of the Biodesign Center for Environmental Health Engineering at Arizona State University.
 His research focuses genomic and molecular epidemiology to study RNA viruses with a particular interest in influenza A viruses.